-The Project organised 30 individuals, who recorded the birds seen or heard from the 67 different Watch-points on nine separate evenings.
-Fieldwork recordings were made from all except three Watch-points.
-Eighteen had a count made on only one date; the majority, 36, had counts on two dates; and only 10 had counts on three dates.
+The Project organised 33 individuals, who recorded the birds seen or heard from the 67 different Watch-points on eight separate evenings.
+Every watch-point was covered at least once, but no fieldwork records were received from four.
+Fourteen had a count made on only one date; the majority, 39, had counts on two dates; and only 14 had counts on three dates.
 None had counts on four or more.

-It was initially hoped to cover all Watch-points at least three times, the level of coverage almost achieved in 2012, but the number of observers was lower than in any previous year, and the cancellations and re-arrangements meant there were fewer participants on the rescheduled dates.
+It was initially hoped to cover all Watch-points at least three times, the level of coverage almost achieved in 2012, but the number of observers was lower than in any previous year except last year, and the cancellations and re-arrangements meant there were fewer participants on the rescheduled dates.
 In addition, a few observers did not return survey maps, or did not report that they had not carried out surveys at their allocated Watch-points, so it was believed that surveys had been carried out at particular Watch-points when they had not been.

-A total of 120 result sheets (102 maps with observations, plus 18 zero counts) were returned for analysis.
-These maps included 643 different observations of Red Grouse (some of which were concurrent observations of two or more birds).
+A total of 134 result sheets (108 maps with observations, plus 26 zero counts) were returned for analysis.
+These maps included 574 different observations of Red Grouse (some of which were concurrent observations of two or more birds).
 The coverage in every year since the survey started is summarised in Table 1.
-Compared with the previous four years, the number of counts, and counts per Watch-point, was the lowest, and the number of records was the second lowest, reflecting the reduced number of participants, while average number of records on each count was the highest, and the number of counts with no Grouse recorded was the lowest.
-These latter results reflect the relatively good weather conditions on, and immediately preceding, the counts that did take place.
-The weather on each count is described later.
+Compared with the previous eight years, the number of counts, and counts per Watch-point, were the second and third lowest respectively, reflecting the reduced number of participants, while average number of records on each count, and the number of counts with no Grouse recorded, were both the fourth lowest.

 Surveyors are allocated adjacent Watch-points on each evening, to increase the likelihood of the same observations being made from adjacent Watch-points, and display near one provoking a reaction near another, both helping to identify territory boundaries.
 However, that means that bad weather on a particular evening, or other factors which depress Grouse activity, affects results in particular areas, rather than uniformly across the whole area.
-In 2018, only one evening was adversely affected, but all six Watch-points covered had effective counts on at least one other date.
+In 2019, although most watch-points south of Pole Bank (no.27) had three counts, only six of those 27 watch-points had an effective count (more than five records), and the number of territories in the southern part of the area is likely to be under-recorded as a result.